alemdomarco/alemdomarco.github.io/_posts/2022-03-04-validation.markdown

 }
 {% endhighlight %}

-It's looking good pretty good but something is a little off, that would work in case we need to use this class to parse a string from an entrypoint like json/events but if we want to parse some `text` or compose a more rich validation we would have to break encapsulation and would be really hard to inject this kind of dependency, let me show in the code below.
+It's looking good pretty good but something is a little off, that would work in case we need to use this class to parse a string from an entry point like json/events but if we want to parse some `text` or compose a more rich validation we would have to break encapsulation and would be hard to inject this kind of dependency, let me show in the code below.

 {% highlight csharp %}
     var value = limitedText.value();            // Breaking encapsulation
     var parsedNumber = new ParsedNumber(value)  // This is high coupling
 {% endhighlight %}

 Let me explain:
-- We are breaking encapsulation because the class that is making the call for value needs to get the data from the abstraction and put in another abstraction but we should be able to keep the data hidden most of the time.
+- We are breaking encapsulation because the class that is making the call for value needs to get the data from the abstraction and put it in another abstraction but we should be able to keep the data hidden most of the time.
-- This is high coupling because the class that instatiate the ParsedNumber will have to use the real implementation difficulting tests and maintanability, that's why we instantiate inside the constructor to provide room for different implementations.
+- This is high coupling because the class that instantiates the ParsedNumber will have to use the real implementation difficulting tests and maintainability, that's why we instantiate inside the constructor to provide room for different implementations.

-So how can we convert some string to int without breaking the abstraction ?
+So how can we convert some string to int without breaking the abstraction?

-We already have a class in place that represent a text so instead of passing a raw string we should pass the text (mind explosion sound).
+We already have a class in place that represents a text so instead of passing a raw string we should pass the text (mind explosion sound).
 One more thing `ParsedNumber` is not a very helpful name so I will change to a more familiar name at least to me `TextToNumber`.

 {% highlight csharp %}
 public class TextToNumber : Number {